 The fastening straps of a cage or full-face visor become loose during play, leaving the cage or full-face visor wide open.
 Can the player continue playing?

-No, this is comparable to continuing to play after the helmet chin strap has come off.
-The player should then be assessed a minor penalty.
+No. The player should be assessed a minor penalty if continuing to play.
 Rules 9 and 12